 If you do want to really try and gain the absolute maximum from the battery, it is best to charge it fully and then discharge it almost entirely (not completely), down to say approximately 20% then recharge it.

 Taking this approach ensures you get fuller charging cycles, rather than letting the battery discharge to 75% and then keep topping it up.

-How do I charge a brush with removable batteries?
+How to charge a brush with removable batteries

 When a brush has removable batteries, you are not charging the brush.
 This is a term that applies only to those with batteries built into the brush handle.